JohnEBoyBaby/i.Q/README.md

 GOOD Q.I.D.s

+"REAL" FRIENDS TELL THE TRUTH 100% TRUTH PAYING NO MIND TO SUPERFICIAL "FEELINGS" JUST TELL THE TRUTH TO THEIR "REAL FRIEND".

 "'WET'.
 RUB.
 "SQRUB A FUQQINQ DUB ..!

 I BETTER NEVER SEE "3 MEN IN A TUB" ..!
 FILTHY ..!
 JUST SAY NO MONSTERS ..!
 THERE IS NO FILTH IN HEAVEN.
 NONE.
 TRUTH.
 PUREHEART.